RTEMS/rtems-docs/c-user/glossary.rst

         another task.

     priority
-        A mechanism used to represent the relative importance of an element in a set of items.
-RTEMS uses priority to determine which task should execute.
+        The priority is a mechanism used to represent the relative importance of an element in a set of items.
+RTEMS uses :term:`task priorities <task priority>` to determine which :term:`task` should execute.

     priority boosting
         A simple approach to extend the priority inheritance protocol for